adaltas/node-nikita-docs/src/md/usages/actions.md

   Information transmitted to the callback
 * handler
   Function handling the heavy duty
 * callback
-  Option notification function
+  Optional notification function

 We call this an action.
+At the end, it is an JavaScript object with the mandatory property "handler" and optional properties including "callback".

 ## Options